15 Personalized Sales Email Samples That Actually Book Meetings (2026)

 Hi [Name], Read your post on [specific topic and argument] — you made a point about [specific detail] that resonated with what we hear from [ICP] constantly.
 That's the exact problem [product] addresses.
 [Similar company] went from [before] to [after] in [timeframe].
 Worth 15 minutes?
 [Name]

-Why it converts: References a specific argument from the post, not just the topic.
+Why it works: References a specific argument from the post, not just the topic.
 Proves the sender read it.
+The highest reply rate in the list because it shows genuine engagement with the prospect's own thinking.

 Subject: saw you're hiring [role]